 Permits and Inspections continues with the mission of providing a "one-stop" location for all activities relating to the issuance of building, plumbing, electrical and gaming permits.
 These activities include issuance and inspection of Life Safety requirements for fire suppression and alarm systems as well as review of plans and permits.
-The Department of Permits and Inspections is administered by a staff of 32.
+The Department is an enterprise operation with revenues to be generated by permitting and plan review fees.
+The Department of Permits and Inspections is administered by a staff of 31.